What We Celebrate

 Through the Advent and Christmas seasons, St. John’s will collect socks, gloves, and warm hats to include in Epiphany Blessing Bags.
 This is the first in what we hope will be an annual Epiphany tradition for us.
 This year's donated items will be distributed through Saginaw's Hearth Home and other Great Lakes Bay Health Centers.
 These clinics see many homeless individuals who lack these clothing items.
 Help us fill these bags and make winter a little less harsh for these folks.
 We aim to collect 150 sets of these items - representing 150 years of Episcopal worship & ministry in Midland.

-Bags will be distributed the week of Epiphany, January 7th 2018 so please bring donations to the labeled box in our narthex by then.
+Bags will be distributed the week of Epiphany, January 7, so please bring donations to the labeled box in our narthex by the preceding Sunday, December 31.
 Questions?
 Please email Suzanne or call (989) 631-2260.
 Thank you!

 A bit of history...